 The Internet of Things (IoT) has revolutionized the way in which companies do business.
 Comprised of a vast network of devices, the IoT includes smart vehicles, buildings, clothing and accessories and other “things” that contain within them the electronics, software, sensors and connectivity needed to collect and share data.

 The IoT enables companies to benefit from new markets and value propositions delivered through the integration of the physical world with corporate IT systems.
 As more and different types of devices connect to the IoT, each brings with it diverse integration and cyber security issues.
-Businesses and their managed services partners alike must have in place the resources, strategies, and staffing not only to respond to today’s rapidly changing innovations but remain one step ahead of the technology curve.
+Businesses and their managed services partners, or third party maintenance provider, alike must have in place the resources, strategies, and staffing not only to respond to today’s rapidly changing innovations but remain one step ahead of the technology curve.

 2. Big Data